UPDATED APR 20, 2020

 This park isn’t too big, but it’s full of lush green grass (yes, really!) as it is tucked away in the Phoenix suburb of Arcadia — known for its lawns and not the desert hardscape most other residential areas feature.
 Whether your thing is yoga, sprints, or an outdoor HIIT workout, this is a solid choice for you if you want to keep it simple and avoid crowds.

-Granada Park is a small, but beautiful green space complete with bike paths, a soccer fields, a lake, and an awesome view of the Phoenix Mountain Preserve.
-Like several other parks on this list, the park is in the middle of a relatively quiet residential area that usually isn’t too crowded.
+Granada Park is a small but beautiful green space complete with bike paths, a soccer fields, a lake, and an awesome view of the Phoenix Mountain Preserve.
+Like several other parks on this list, this park is in the middle of a relatively quiet residential area that usually isn’t too crowded.
 Depending on the time of day/time of year, you might even be the only one in the park.

 This park is perfect for those who prefer calisthenics — pull-ups, push-ups, etc. Just off the 51 freeway and Glendale Avenue, this slice of grass sits inside a quiet residential community on a large cul-de-sac.
 Complete with pull-up bars, dip bars, and various benches and ledges for other bodyweight workouts, you can get a great sweat here with a clear view of Piestewa/Squaw Peak to the east.
 And while its location is easy to get to, it’s rarely crowded.
 Better yet, there’s an incredible Mexican restaurant across the street, Aunt Chilada’s, ready to answer your post-workout taco cravings.